Arakan Rohingya Salvation Army: 2024

 ARSA began cooperating with the Tatmadaw in 2024.
 It was also accused of killing two civilians in Taung Pyo Let Wae town of Maungdaw Township on 7 March.
 Local residents then urged the Arakan Army to start "clearance operations" against ARSA.

 On 12 April, clashes broke out between the Arakan Army and the junta-supported fighters of ARSA in Buthidaung Township, resulting in deaths of at least 25 Rohingya civilians and 3,000 Rohingyas fleeing.
 ARSA was also accused of burning down homes and kidnapping civilians in Buthidaung Township.

 Four ARSA members were arrested by the 8th Armed Police Battalion in Ukhia on 23 February.
 Two militants, including a top coordinator and commander of the group, were arrested by the Rapid Action Battalion on 15 May.
 Four members were arrested by the 14th Armed Police Battalion in a refugee camp in Ukhia on 19 May, and an ARSA commander was arrested by it in a refugee camp in Ukhia on 22 May.

 According to the Arakan Army and Rohingya refugees, ARSA forcibly press gangs young men and boys to fight with the Myanmar military; most soldiers later flee.

 On 10 June, five ARSA members including Moulovi Akij, a top ARSA commander wanted for the murder of Mohib Ullah, were arrested by the Rapid Action Battalion in Ukhiya.
 On 13 June, the Rapid Action Battalion arrested Zakaria, a gun group commander in ARSA, with arms in Ukhiya.
-ARSA commander named Nurul Islam was arrested in Ukhiya with arms and ammunition by the Armed Police Battalion on 19 September.
+An ARSA commander named Nurul Islam was arrested in Ukhiya with arms and ammunition by the Armed Police Battalion on 19 September.

 2025

 On 18 March 2025, the Rapid Action Battalion (RAB) of Bangladesh arrested six individuals linked to ARSA, including the group's leader Ataullah abu Ammar Jununi.
-The others arrested were Mostak Ahmed (66), Moniruzzaman (24), Salimullah (27), Asmaul Hosna (23), and Md Hasan (15).
 They were apprehended in Narayanganj, where RAB seized around 21.39 lakh taka (USD $17,608) in cash.
 51.39 lakh taka, Malaysian ringgit, and US dollars were also seized at other properties.
+From 10 to 11 August, ARSA attacked Arakan Army camps and outposts in Taungpyoletwea, Maungdaw Township.
+In September, six villagers from the villages of Tamanthar and Done Nyo in Maungdaw Township were kidnapped and killed by ARSA members before dumping the bodies in banana groves near the village of Upper Inncchaung.

 The Development Media Group stated that 40 Rakhine civilians had been killed and 17 injured in ARSA attacks from May 2025 to 23 October 2025.
-As of 5 November, reports indicated that ARSA, as well as RSO and ARA, lacked significant presence within Rakhine, engaging only in limited cross-border attacks against the Arakan Army.
+By late-November 2025, fighting between the Arakan Army and the Rohingya militant groups ARSA and RSO was reported to have intensified.